 On October 1, 2018, the Company sold the retail spine implant business to CTL Medical.
-The sale included a \$6 million noninterest bearing note receivable payable over a 36month term.
-CTL Medical has paid this note in full, and the Company does not expect any future cashflows associated with the note.
+The sale included a \$6 million noninterest bearing note receivable payable over a 36-month term.
+CTL Medical has paid this note in full as of the quarter ended June 30, 2021, and the Company does not expect any future cashflows associated with the note.

-Management has concluded that its existing capital resources will be sufficient to fund operations for at least the next 12 months, or through March 2023.
+Management has concluded that its existing capital resources will be sufficient to fund operations for at least the next 12 months, or through March 2024.